 Infinera’s founding vision is to enable an infinite pool of intelligent bandwidth that the next communications infrastructure is built upon.
-Infinera is well-recognized in the technology segments of optical wavelength division multiplexing (WDM) transport and packet OTN switching across long-haul, subsea, metro and datacenter interconnect markets.
-The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, convergence and automation for service providers to begin their journey to the Terabit Era while addressing growing bandwidth demands, increasing complexity and competitive pressures.
+Infinera is well-recognized in the technology segments of optical wavelength-division multiplexing (WDM) transport and packet Optical Transport Network (OTN) switching across the long-haul, subsea, metro and data center interconnect markets.
+The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, convergence and automation, including the industry’s only software defined capacity, enabling service providers to enter the Terabit Era and move toward a future of autonomous cognitive networking while addressing growing bandwidth demands, increasing complexity and competitive pressures.

-Infinera pioneered a new approach for networks with photonic integration.
-This provides massive WDM capacity in a small power and space footprint to handle growing bandwidth needs.
-It also allows the transport system to scale in other dimensions – adding multi-layer packet-OTN switching without any performance compromise while injecting software intelligence.
-This clean-slate design differs from competitive solutions that use 10 gigabit per second (10G) and 40G platforms that may need to be retrofitted for scale or performance or completely refreshed within a couple of years.
+With photonic integration, Infinera pioneered a new approach for networks.
+Photonic integration provides the massive WDM capacity needed to handle growing bandwidth demand in a small power and space footprint.
+It also allows the transport system to scale in other dimensions – adding multi-layer packet-OTN switching without any compromise in performance while injecting software intelligence.
+This clean-slate design differs from competitive solutions that may need to be retrofitted for scale or performance or completely refreshed within a couple of years.
 We believe that the Infinera Intelligent Transport Network offers strategic business value to customers and protects investments for the next decade.

 The New Simplified Model of Layer C and Layer T